stevemidway/DAR/Lab_02.md

 ### Your assignment

 Take your work from Exercise 1 and compile it in an R Markdown document that outputs to HTML.
-Please upload the html file to Box by Thursday, February 15th.
+Please upload to Moodle **5pm Thursday, February 15 2024**.